The two main types of plug-in electric vehicles are plug-in hybrids (PHEVs) and battery electric vehicles (BEVs).

 Are There Tax Credits Or Incentives For Electric Vehicles in Georgia?

-Yes, the Federal EV Tax Credit allows up to $7,500 for vehicles.
-All manufacturers qualify except the credits have sunset for Tesla and GM.
+For cars purchased before January 1, 2023, the Federal EV Tax Credit allows up to $7,500 for vehicles.

 There are Georgia-specific incentives, too.
 For example, there is an HOV lane exemption and a tax-credit for installing a charging station.